30 Minute Sheet Pan Chicken Fajitas

 Toss to coat veggies and chicken evenly with the oil and seasoning.

 Bake for 10 minutes.
-Then stir meat and veggies on the pan and bake for 5 more minutes.
-Broil on high 2-3 minutes just to get the edges of everything crispy and a little charred.
+Then stir the meat and veggies in the pan and bake for 5 more minutes.
+Broil on high for 2-3 minutes just to get the edges of everything crispy and a little charred.

 Serve on flour tortillas with all your favorite fajita toppings!